- What is attachment

 When united with the mother during the two reunion episodes, an avoidantly attached baby avoids or ignores the mother.
 They react with detachment6.

 Ainsworth found that the avoidant behavior in this procedure correlated highly with the infant’s behavior in the home throughout the first 12 months8.
 Mothers of avoidant babies are often insensitive to infant signals during the first 3 months of life.
 They generally dislike physical contact with the infant.

-Avoidant children show unpredictable episodes of aggression toward their mothers at home.
-The mothers are usually low in emotional expressiveness, even in response to the aggressive behavior.
+Children with avoidant attachment show unpredictable episodes of aggression toward their mothers at home.
+The mothers are usually low in emotional expressiveness, even in response to aggressive behavior.

 Parents of avoidant kids generally have a history of being rejected in their childhood.
 They are psychologically unavailable.
 Avoid children are hostile or distant.
 When engaging in difficult tasks, these babies did not seek help even when unable to complete, and the parents offer minimal support.

 In preschools, avoidant kids are more likely to have behavioral problems.

 According to Bowlby, an avoidant child has an internal working model of a self which is not worthy of care5.
 They have reason to expect rejection from their caregivers and therefore modify their behavior by avoiding them, effectively reducing anticipated rejection following the separation9.

 An ambivalently attached baby showed angry, resistant behavior interspersed with attachment-seeking behavior in the Strange experiment4.

 When the mothers reentered, ambivalent babies cried and wanted contact but would not simply cuddle or “sink in” when picked up by the returning mother.
-They showed a combination of contact-seeking and tantrumy behavior such as kicking and swiping at their mothers.
+They showed a combination of contact-seeking and tantrum behavior such as kicking and swiping at their mothers.

 At home, resistant babies were more irritable.
 Children with ambivalent attachment are usually less cooperative and more easily angered in interactions.
 They also had more fussing and crying8.

-Security, avoidance and ambivalence are considered organized attachment.
+Security, avoidance, and ambivalence are considered organized attachments.
 Infants who are in organized attachment relationships act to elicit protective parental responses when confronted with fear.
 These babies presume the source of alarm is in the external environment.
 They maintain organization in terms of behavior and attention as they resolve their distress7.